imjoy-team/imjoy-engine/README.md

 The plugin engine used for running python plugins in https://imjoy.io

 ## Installation
-  * Download Annaconda (Python3.6+ version) from https://www.anaconda.com/download/
+  * Download Annaconda (Python3.6+ version) from https://www.anaconda.com/download/ or Miniconda from https://conda.io/miniconda.html
-  * Install Annaconda
+  * Install Annaconda or Miniconda
   * Run `pip install -U git+https://github.com/oeway/ImJoy-Python#egg=imjoy` in a terminal window

-**Note:** ImJoy can also be installed in Anaconda with Python2.7, in that case, it will bootstrapping itself by creating a Python 3 environment (named `imjoy`) in order to run the actual plugin engine code.
-Therefore, Annaconda (Python3.6+ version) is recommended.
+**Note:** ImJoy can also be installed in Anaconda/Miniconda with Python2.7, in that case, it will bootstrapping itself by creating a Python 3 environment (named `imjoy`) in order to run the actual plugin engine code.
+Therefore, Annaconda/Miniconda (Python3.6+ version) or  is recommended.

 ## Usage
   * Run `python -m imjoy` in a terminal and keep the window running.